 - When you get on the train, hold on.
 There are curves and dips.

-- If you traveled with Fido and Fluffy, you can bring them on the PHX Sky Train.
+- If you travel with Fido and Fluffy, you can bring them on the PHX Sky Train.
 There is a pet park at the 44th Street Sky Train facility, just outside the northwest doors on Level 1.
-There is also a pet park between the East Economy garages.
+There is also a pet park between the East Economy Garages.

 06 of 07

-Here are some of my thoughts about the PHX Sky Train service.
+Here are some of our thoughts about the PHX Sky Train service.

 Continue to 7 of 7 below.

-- As it exists in 2015, the PHX Sky Train is very convenient for people utilizing Terminals 3 and 4 but not so much for Terminal 2.
+- The PHX Sky Train is very convenient for people utilizing Terminals 3 and 4 but not so much for Terminal 2.
 The walk from Terminal 3 to Terminal 2 is not bad if you aren't hauling a lot of luggage.

 - On the first floor at 44th Street, in the main area where you will wait for your ride to pick you up curbside, make sure you look up at the ceiling, at an artistic art installation entitled "Blue Stratus" with panels in different shades of blue that move and create a changing atmosphere.
 Mesmerizing!

 - The cell phone lot at 44th Street and Washington is true to its name -- you'd better have a cell phone if you want to know anything about incoming flights, for there is no flight arrival or departure information either in the parking area or even in the PHX Sky Train stations.
 Phoenix Sky Harbor International Airport does have a mobile-friendly website at skyharbor.com, where tapping an icon allows you to inquire about current flights.
 Your smartphone may even allow you to place an icon for that page on your phone's home screen.
-I've done that, since I am often at the airport.
 There's no Wi-Fi here, so you'll need to access the airport's mobile website using your phone service.

-- I realize that the intention of the 44th Street facility is that people will not spend much time there.
-At opening, there was a vending machine for bottled water.
+- The intention of the 44th Street facility is presumably that people will not spend much time there.
+When it opened, there was a vending machine for bottled water.
 That's it, as far as concession are concerned.
 It would be nice if you could buy a newspaper or some mints.